Responding to Racial Injustice with a Trauma-Informed Approach

-3. Expect Black individuals or youth to educate you.
+3. Expect people of color to educate you.
 This is potentially retraumatizing

 4. Participate in performative allyship

-5. Share viral recordings of Black individuals being brutalized
+5. Share viral recordings of people of color being brutalized

-6. Assume that every Black person is impacted in the same way or needs the same kind of support
+6. Assume that every person of color is impacted in the same way or needs the same kind of support